- CLASS: Reptilia (Reptiles)

 AT THE ZOO

-Look for these ever-smiling crocodiles next to the pygmy hippos in Lost Forest.
+Look for the slender-snouted crocodile next to the pygmy hippos in Lost Forest.
 It looks like they’re in the same exhibit, but never fear—there’s a glass panel to make sure these feisty neighbors remain friendly.

 The population of slender-snouted crocs is dwindling, mostly due to hunting for their meat and skin to make leather products such as shoes, belts, purses, and more.
 The endangered crocs are also losing more of their habitat as people move into their areas, and the increase of humans fishing for the same food that the crocs eat has caused problems for the crocs as well.
 Because we still know so little about this animal in the wild, more studies need to be done to learn what can be done to help them.